Kotlin/KEEP/proposals/KEEP-0465-will-become-value.md

 Their main purpose is to create type-safe wrappers around existing types being transparent in the runtime.
 Many libraries and frameworks (`kotlinx.serialization`, `Spring`) adopted the usage and embed the underlying field, keeping safe wrapper only on the source code level.
 Such a behavior is not acceptable for general purpose value classes.
-Due to this and other restrictions, far not all existing classes can be marked as `value class` while only inline `value class`es are supported.
+As a result, many classes that should have been `value` cannot be marked as such and remain ordinary reference classes.

 There are plans to support [full `value class`es](https://github.com/Kotlin/KEEP/blob/69d675e8a15f66ff6b3dace70b2d45bc3d6ad26a/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md) in the future.
+Unlike the currently supported inline `value class`es, they lift exactly the restrictions that blocked the data use-cases:
+* May have multiple fields.
+* Are not embedded into the underlying single field by libraries and frameworks, e.g. `kotlinx.serialization`, `Spring`.
+* Do not change the ABI and do not spoil Java interoperability.

-These value classes behave similarly to `data class`es, but have no identity, component functions, copy function.
+In other respects they behave like `data class`es without identity, component functions, or a `copy` function, but with name-based destructuring and copy vars.

-They support multiple fields, abstract/sealed classes.
+They also may be `abstract`/`sealed`.

+This makes full `value class`es the natural target for the value-like classes that could not be expressed before, and people would want to migrate their existing classes to them.
 Read more about them in the dedicated KEEP.
-They are the main target to migrate the existing immutable classes to.

 However, the process of migrating existing classes to `value class` is a breaking change for several reasons:
 1. The mentioned restrictions regarding identity operations might break existing code.
-2. Currently existing `@JvmInline` value classes support only a single field.
-3. Currently existing `@JvmInline` value classes cannot be abstract/sealed.

-When migration to the existing inline `value class` is theoretically possible (the mentinioned problems do not apply), the following problems are still present:
-1. Change in the behavior of `kotlinx.serialization`, `Spring` and other frameworks which have special handling for inline `value class`es.
-2. ABI change on JVM.
-3. Worse interoperability with Java.

-It stops users from migrating to inline `value class`es.

-Since only problem 3 can be mitigated (with `@JvmExposeBoxed`), the scope of the rest of the proposal is the migration to the full `value class`es.
+2. The `open` classes cannot be migrated because of the unclear semantics of the generated `equals`/`hashCode`/`toString` methods similar to `data class`es.

-The only problem that still remains for full `value class`es is identity-related operation restrictions because:
-* ABI is kept the same (enabling support of [Project Valhalla](https://openjdk.org/projects/valhalla/) on JVM is going to change only the attributes, not descriptors or signatures).
-* The full `value class`es allow multiple fields and can be `abstract`/`sealed`.
+3. The `var`-based data classes cannot be migrated because of the mutability restrictions.

+The problems 2 and 3 are the valid reasons for the class not to become a `value class`.
+On the other hand, the first one can and should be mitigated.

 The standard library already contains classes that behave like values — they are immutable, have no meaningful identity, and are candidates for eventually becoming `value class`.
 Examples